 4. Do – Select the one with good lighting and clear contrast

 While clicking the picture, make sure there is plenty of natural light.
 Look at the camera squarely and smile in a way that reaches your eyes and shows your teeth.
-Your Instagram profile will look best if you are wearing dark-coloured suits with light-coloured button-downs in your profile picture.
+Your Instagram profile will look best if you are wearing dark-colored suits with light-colored button-downs in your profile picture.

 Ironically, the gentleman in the Tweet above talking about profile pictures hasn’t followed this best practice.
 Due to the sun directly behind him, his face is in the shadow and the details are barely visible.
 If you’re an influencer, avoid this completely!
 That is, of course, if you’re going for a classy silhouette look.

 Instagram profile pics are all about expressing how you look as well as how you are as a person.
 Show something about yourself in the profile picture itself so your followers can have something in common with you from the get-go.
 If you are having trouble thinking of a prop, ask yourself “What is the one thing about you that you would want everyone to know?” or “What means the most to me?”

 A good way to attract followers is to have a relatable prop in the profile picture.
 For example, pets are great to have in a profile picture!
 Grab your furry friend and give them some of the spotlight.
 Cute profile pics need cute furry friends in them.

 6. Don’t – Use a picture that is off-center

 If you want a cool profile pic, choose the one where you are in the center.
 If you are in the far corners, you will get cut out of your own profile picture and that is just laughable.